At a glance

 Day 9: Lefkada – Nafpaktos (route options, from 205 to 320 kilometers / 128 – 200 miles)

 You have two options, a coastal ride that is scenic and relatively easy going.
 Or you may opt for the long way round, that will take you though the country side roads of Evritania province.
-The ride is amazing: gorges & lush scenic landscapes are on your way, this is on of our favorite rides, albeit a long one (6+ hours)
+The ride is amazing: gorges & lush scenic landscapes are on your way, this is on of our favorite rides, albeit a long one (7+ hours on the saddle!)

 Day 10: Nafpaktos – Athens (route options, 280 kilometers / 175 miles)